daz4126/surge/README.md

 [![npm](https://img.shields.io/npm/v/@daz4126/surge?color=222222)](https://www.npmjs.com/package/@daz4126/surge)
 [![License](https://img.shields.io/badge/License-Unlicense-222222)](#license)

 Surge is a tiny, ultra-lightweight JavaScript library that adds a surge of reactivity to your HTML — all in just 1kb (minified and gzipped).

+What if you could have an object that behaved like jQuery, but also managed reactive state?
+With Surge you can!

 No virtual DOM.
 No build step.
 No dependencies.
 Just drop it in and go.

-Ever wonder why it takes 50kb of JavaScript, a virtual DOM, and a mountain of boilerplate just to build a counter?

-With Surge, it doesn’t.

 Surge embraces the simplicity of the web and the power of HTML-first development.
 It supercharges your HTML with a sprinkle of declarative magic using `data-*` attributes — no JSX, no diffing and no dependencies.
 Just clean, semantic HTML — with a surge of reactiviey.

-⚡️ Two-way binding — Update your data or your UI, and both stay in sync ⚡️ Action binding with parameters — Easily wire logic to events like click, input, or submit ⚡️ LocalStorage support — Persist state with zero config ⚡️ Reactive HTML insertion — Dynamically add content and Surge wires it up automatically
+⚡️ Action binding with parameters — Easily wire logic to events like click, input, or submit

+⚡️ Reactive HTML insertion — Dynamically add content and Surge wires it up automatically

+⚡️ Two-way binding — Update your data or your UI, and both stay in sync

+⚡️ LocalStorage support — Persist state with zero config

-Surge doesn't fight the browser — it works with it.
-HTML is your template and JavaScript is your logic.
-Surge brings them together in a powerful way then gets out of your way to let you build.
-And it's so small you'll hardly even know it's there.
+Surge is built with simplicity in mind and works with the browser.
+HTML is the templating language and vanilla JS is the programming language.
+Surge  is so small you won't notice it's there, it gets out of your way to let you build, whether you’re prototyping, enhancing a static site, or building a micro-app.

-Surge is built with simplicity in mind.
-Whether you’re prototyping, enhancing a static site, or building a micro-app, Surge gives you the power to be productive — without the weight of a full framework.

 ## Shopping Cart Example